Miss World Malaysia 2015

-Miss Malaysia World 2015, the 49th edition of Miss World Malaysia was held at the Corus Hotel, Kuala Lumpur on August 29, 2015.
+Miss World Malaysia 2015, the 49th edition of the Miss World Malaysia pageant, was held at the Corus Hotel, Kuala Lumpur on August 29, 2015.
 Dewi Liana Seriestha of Sarawak crowned her successor, Brynn Zalina Lovett from Sabah at the end of the event.
 The main sponsors for the event was Metrojaya and Corus Hotel while the exclusive sponsor was Wacoal Malaysia.

 Twenty contestants from different states competed for the crown.
 Brynn represented Malaysia at Miss World 2015 held in Sanya, China where she got first runner-up for Miss World Talent, Top 10 in Multimedia Award and Top 12 Dances of the World.